-There are so many advantages to teaching online.
+There are so many advantages to teaching a course online.
 You can start teaching from anywhere in the world (your car, couch, or favorite coffee shop) and enroll students from all sorts of backgrounds.
 Virtually any topic or skill can be taught online, from languages to marketing to coding.
 You can get super meta or totally granular.
-The world is your oyster.
+The (virtual) world is your oyster.
+In fact, I wonder if there’s a course out there teaching how to cook the best oysters…?
+If you’ve heard of it, let me know!

-Teaching online means ultimate flexibility in working hours and reusable teaching materials, so you can do the heavy lifting once and keep bringing in revenue (cha ching!).
+Teaching online means ultimate flexibility in working hours and reusable teaching materials, so you can do the heavy lifting once and keep bringing in revenue for a long time to come.
 It also allows course creators to reach more students, from states and countries anywhere around the globe.
 Anyone with an internet connection can attend livestream lectures, learn a language via video-call, or coach themselves through a video course series.
-Even top tier universities are democratizing learning by making courses accessible and affordable online.
+Even top tier universities like Stanford and Harvard are democratizing learning by making courses accessible and affordable online.

 But you might be wondering — is there really room for me or my idea in the online course world?
 Can you really make money without having a million students?
-Let’s dive in.
+Is MY particular industry already over-saturated with online courses?
+Let’s discuss the room for growth, and then I want to share with you my top picks for the tech platforms to use when hosting your future online course.

 An Industry that Just Keeps Growing and Growing and…